TransAsia Airways Flight 222: CRM failure

-Among the plausible explanations of the cause of the crash is a failure in crew resource management (CRM) A steep trans-cockpit authority gradient may have meant that the First Officer did not challenge, intervene, or correct the Captain's mistakes.
+Among the plausible explanations of the cause of the crash is a failure in crew resource management (CRM).
+A steep trans-cockpit authority gradient may have meant that the First Officer did not challenge, intervene, or correct the Captain's mistakes.
 This may have occurred due to skills comparison.
 Other aircraft crashes which have been partly explained by a steep trans-cockpit authority include Airblue Flight 202 and Merpati Nusantara Airlines Flight 8968.
 In Flight 222, First Officer Chiang did not challenge any of Captain Lee's errors.
 He did not voice any concerns over the actions that Captain Lee took.
 It would have also increased the probability of Captain Lee making decisions without consulting the first officer.
-The aircraft's impact with terrain was a direct consequence of the captain descending the aircraft below the published Minimum Descent Altitude for the runway 20 VOR approach procedure.
+The aircraft's impact with terrain was a direct consequence of the captain descending the aircraft below the published minimum descent altitude for the runway 20 VOR approach procedure.
 Moreover, it was also as a result of poor planning by the crew.
 During the landing approach, the actions of the flight crew progressively increased the risk of a controlled flight into terrain (CFIT).
 The crew seemed unaware that an impact with terrain was almost certain until the final two seconds.

 Captain Lee's overconfidence

 Interviews conducted by the AIC revealed that Captain Lee had good flying skills, and further stated that he, Captain Lee, had successfully landed in an airport previously in adverse weather condition because of his proficiency where some pilots might have initiated a missed approach.
 The pilots stated that Captain Lee was quite confident of his flying skills.
-This might be one of the factors that explained why the captain intentionally flew below the Minimum Descent Altitude and tried to visually locate the runway while maintaining 200 ft.
+This might be one of the factors that explained why the captain intentionally flew below the minimum descent altitude and tried to visually locate the runway while maintaining 200 ft.

 Conclusion

 The final report was published in January 2016.
 The investigation found that this was a controlled flight into terrain accident.
 The crew had limited awareness of the aircraft's proximity to terrain.
-They continued the approach below the minimum descent altitude when they were not visual with the runway environment.
+They continued the approach below the minimum descent altitude when they were not visually with the runway environment.
 The Captain was not complying with (and had a complete disregard for) policies, procedures and regulations.
 This type of hazardous attitude is characterized as "Anti-Authority".

 The final report reached the following final conclusion: